quarrel/broken-flag-emojis-win11-twemoji/README.md

 Then follow the installation steps above.

-I've include the current name tables for both Apple Color Emoji and Segoe UI Emoji in the repo.
+I've included the current name tables for both Apple Color Emoji and Segoe UI Emoji in the repo.

 The font file name is immaterial to what Windows perceives the font name to be.
 This also means you can revert this process by installing the original files from C:\Windows\Fonts\ as they are not overwritten.